dfamonteiro/blog/blog/content/posts/macau_gen3.md

 <script src="/javascript/formula_E_gen3_chart.js" defer></script>

 Looking at the chart, only a 4-stop strategy is possible with the current Gen3 capabilities.
 A 3-stop strategy with a 39s stop time could be possible in the near future, however.

+## The actual challenge that Formula E has to overcome

+Formula E could have already used the full Monaco layout when it raced there in season 5.
+It chose not to due to fear of being naively[^6] compared to Formula 1.
+Luckily for Formula E, the race was so good that whenever a comparison of F1 and FE appeared, they had this fantastic E-Prix on back of their minds and realized that speed doesn't necessarily correlate with good racing.

+Formula E will face the same conundrum if it wishes to go to Macau.
+The Macau Grand Prix features Formula 3 cars that would narrowly beat FE cars in the straights[^7] and soundly beat them in the corners, because they are lighter and have more downforce.
+Will this dissuade Formula E from coming to Macau?
+I very much hope not.

+[^6]: Lets take the front and rear wings off and put all-weather tyres in a Formula 1 car, then we can talk about comparisons.
+A Formula E car could easily go 4-5 seconds faster if it used slick tyres.
+It simply chooses not to because developing all-weather tyres for electric cars is a much better value proposition (and a lot more road-relevant) for a tyre manufacturer.

+[^7]: Formula E cars are biased towards acceleration, rather than top end.